 Defense of infringement claims, regardless of their merit, would involve substantial litigation expense and would be a substantial diversion of management and other employee resources from our business, and may impact our reputation.
 In the event of a successful claim of infringement against us, we may be enjoined from further developing or commercializing the infringing products or technologies.
 In addition, we may have to pay substantial damages, including treble damages and attorneys' fees for willful infringement, obtain one or more licenses from third parties, pay royalties and/or redesign our infringing products or technologies, which may be impossible or require substantial time and monetary expenditure.
 In that event, we would be unable to further develop and commercialize our therapeutic candidate or technologies, which could harm our business significantly.
-Further, we cannot predict whether any required license would be available at all or whether it would be available on commercially reasonable terms.
-In the event that we could not obtain a license, we may be unable to further develop our therapeutic candidate and commercialize our product, if approved, which could harm our business significantly.
+Further, we cannot predict whether any required license would be available at all or whether it would be available on commercialize our product, if approved, which could harm our business significantly.
 Even if we are able to obtain a license, the license would likely obligate us to pay license fees or royalties or both, and the rights granted to us might be nonexclusive, which could result in our competitors gaining access to the same intellectual property.
 Ultimately, we could be prevented from commercializing a product, or be forced to cease some aspect of our business operations, if, as a result of actual or threatened patent infringement claims, we are unable to enter into licenses on acceptable terms.